haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/web-api-functional-testing.md

 	`extension=php_soap.dll`

-2. Before running the functional tests you need to clear your {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %}.
+2. Before running the functional tests you need to clear your {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %}.
 Now you are ready to run the tests.

 <h3 id="running">Running the Tests</h3>